-"Coliseum City" - View to South (Coliseum City Master Plan Concept)
+"Coliseum City" - View to the West (Source: JRDV / City of Oakland)

 2.2 PROJECT SETTING

 2.2.1 Regional Context

 The Plan Area is located in the heart of Alameda County and the East Bay, between Downtown Oakland and Oakland International Airport (See Figure 2.1: Regional Context).
 Oakland is a major West Coast port city and the busiest port for San Francisco Bay and all of Northern California.
 It is the third largest city in the San Francisco Bay Area, the eighth-largest city in the state, and the 47th-largest city in the U.S. with a population at the 2010 U.S. Census of 390.724.